owntheweb/static-nextjs-blog/posts/2012/29th-national-space-symposium.md

 ### Highlighted Features

 Custom agenda functionality connected with speaker listings, custom reports, new media sync capabilities with main Space Foundation website

-### Additional Information

-**Note:** Twitter widget no longer supported after event, sadly leaving a hole on the home page of the archived website.